News & Reviews

 Michael Hurd: Choral Music Vol.1 – CD Review

 **** (4 stars) Michael Hurd’s Night Songs of Edward Thomas is the finest setting I’ve ever heard of that songful but somehow musically resistant poet.
 Thomas’s words call for very careful setting and singing, and the Vasaris do both composer and poet proud.
-There is a Missa brevis, too, which […]
+There is a Missa brevis, too, which fills out the middles section […]

 Read more